 But, even if it’s not ‘bad for you’ to the same extent as mass produced confectioneries, how healthy is craft chocolate?
 Are the click-bait rumours true?
 CAN chocolate make you sleep better, feel sexier, and live longer?
 Or is it all modern day medical quackery?

-Much as we love chocolate here at Cocoa Runners, we are as committed to truth as we are to the promotion of sustainably sourced, ethically produced chocolate – so read on for some myth-busting on the dubious health claims about chocolate:
+As much as we love chocolate here at Cocoa Runners, we are as committed to truth as we are to the promotion of sustainably sourced, ethically produced chocolate, so read on for some myth-busting on the dubious health claims about chocolate.

 Everything in moderation

 ‘Everything in moderation’; this is the strapline, the crux, the mantra of our health and chocolate section.
 Although craft chocolate generally contains less sugar and far fewer additives than that ’emergency Mars bar’ you cart around, it still wouldn’t do you much good to eat an entire bar in one sitting.